 On the train

 Remember, with any travel plans, it’s important to ensure that know what you’re going to do with your luggage.
-And believe us, two suitcases down the streets of Akihabara is one of the last things you want to do.
+And believe us, lugging bulky suitcases down the streets of Akihabara, or up one of Japan’s many stair cases, makes for a rather unpleasant experience.
 Before you go anywhere with your luggage, it’s important to keep in mind the different storage options available to you to make your life much easier.
 This concludes the list on where to store luggage in Japan.
 Happy exploring!